-Date: recording of child protection Time: Where child talked to you:
+Example of effective recording of child protection concerns

+Date: Time: Where child talked to you:

 23.6.12 10.02am KS1 Building

 Child's Name: D.O.B 12.3.06 Address:

-Jane Smith (JS) Age: 6 years 12
+Age: 6 years 12

+Jane Smith (JS)

-What did the child d?
-What was the context? say?
-(Use child's own words) ne incident occurred?
+What has happened?
+What was the context?
+What did the child say?
+(Use child's own words).
+When and where the incident occurred?

-break today, I saw a what appeared to me red mark on her right shoulder to be teeth impressions in the hen JS was getting changed for PE after first which looked like a bite mark.
-I could see skin.
-I asked her how she got the mark and she IS said she was not wearing any clothes at the
+JS has been a pupil in my class since Sept 2011.
+When JS was getting changed for PE after first break today, I saw a red mark on her right shoulder which looked like a bite mark.
+I could see what appeared to me to be teeth impressions in the skin.
+I asked her how she got the mark and she said that 3 days ago she was bitten by her mother.
+JS said she was not wearing any clothes at the time

-What action did I t ake?
+What action did I take?

-Date

-Positon/Role
+I didn't ask any more questions, told her that I needed to tell someone else what she had told me and asked JS to go back and play in PE.
+I then reported the matter to I then made this note of what JS said to me.

-Signed
+Signed Positon/Role Date Signed Dute